Anxious Sleeping: Your Guide To A Good Night’s Rest

 Use a thick window covering to block out external light.
 Adjust your alarm clock to a lower intensity setting.
 Unplug non-essential electronics that contain bright LED indicator lights.
 Keep your sleep environment as dark as possible, and use strategically placed night lights for safe travels to the bathroom.

 Block Blue Lighting Before Bed

-There are also lights that disrupt your sleep before you lay down.
-Laptops, tablets, and cell phone screens all emit a blue light that tricks your brain into thinking the sun is still up.
+Some lights disrupt your sleep before you lay down.
+For example, laptops, tablets, and cell phone screens emit a blue light that tricks your brain into thinking the sun is still up.
 They also inhibit the release of melatonin.

-Avoid staring into screens an hour or two before bedtime.
+Avoid staring at screens an hour or two before bedtime.
 If digital device abstinence isn’t an option, set your displays to “night mode”.
-This automatically changes screen colors from blue to amber at sunset—the longer wavelength light won’t disrupt your circadian rhythm.
-Also, try wearing blue light blocking glasses in the evening.
+This automatically changes screen colors from blue to amber at sunset.

 Get a Mattress and Pillow That Fits You

-When we lay on an unsupportive mattress or overly stuffed pillow, pressure points build on our sides, back, and neck.
-These pressure points cause us to literally toss and turn in an attempt to find a comfortable position all night.
+Pressure points build on our sides, back, and neck when we lay on an unsupportive mattress or overly stuffed pillow.
+These pressure points cause us to toss and turn in an attempt to find a comfortable position all night.

 Relieve pressure points by getting a mattress and pillow that conforms to your body.
-Most modern memory foam, latex, and elastic polymer mattresses are designed to conform to your body while also supporting it—but tests show mixed results.
+Most modern memory foam, latex, and Hyper-Elastic Polymer mattresses are designed to fit your body while also supporting it.